dfberry/urlmgr-client/README.md

 ![data](./UX.png)

-This is a url manager.
+This is the client UX for  url manager.
 The client is written in angular 2 with state maintained by a remote datasource, returning JSON managed by ngrx.